GzlMorales/Lab1-Introduction/logbook/Gonzalo-logbook-lab4.md

 # Lab 4 | Morphological Image Processing | 06/02/2025 | Notes

-> Please note: notes and learnings on the operations carried out can be found in the  comments within the code snippets.
-This is done this way to interrupt the code as little as possible while having a synchronized view of the learnings and reflections.
+> Please note: notes and learnings on the operations carried out can often be found in the comments within the code snippets.
+This is done this way to enable for as little code snippet interruptions as possible, while keeping a synchronized view of the learnings and reflections.

 ## 1. Erosion and Dilation
 ### Dilation